jsotiro/docker-multiscan/README.md

 4. AWS CLI v2, only if you are going to include AWS ECR scans.
 In that case you will need to setup your AWS CL2 with a valid Access & Secret key for an account with ECR push and repo creation rights
 5. A snyk account and token, if you are going to include snyk in the scans

+if you don't want to use AWS or Snyk then skip their pre-reqs and once the dmscan is isntalled, change the scanners.yml file to disable these two scanners. for more information see [here](#customising-dmscan)

 ##### It has been used/tested on ####
 - Ubuntu 18 and 20
 - MacOS